orly9verra/CLIMATE-CHANGE-IMPACTS-ON-FOREX-MARKET/README.md

  influence of ENSO on the financial decisions of market agents.
 Moreover in contrast to prior studies that mainly examine the effect of weather conditions returns and volatility, our analysis focuses on Foreign exchange volume.
-We posit that Forex volume is a more appropriate measure of country currencies activity
+We posit that Forex volume is a more appropriate measure of country currencies activity.